Vietnam.vn - Nền tảng quảng bá Việt Nam

 During her temporary stay at the refugee center, Ms. Ai Nhan was moved to receive help from Japanese people in the area.

 "We evacuated to an elementary school.
 Knowing that we were foreigners, they cared, asked about us, and encouraged us a lot.
-Food and drinks were provided, the only inconvenience was that there was no running water," she said.
+Food and drinks were provided in full, the only inconvenience was that there was no running water," she said.
 From Kanazawa city, Mr. Dung traveled down to Anamizu city to meet and take two Vietnamese interns to a safer place.
-"For Vietnamese people who suffered heavy damage to their homes and could no longer live in the area, were cut off from water and lacked food, the union supported them to go to the union's community center, where they could eat and stay for free.
+"For Vietnamese people who suffered heavy damage to their homes and could not continue living in the area, were cut off from water and lacked food, the union supported them to go to the union's community center, and had free accommodation.
 For those who lost their jobs, to the extent possible, the union will introduce them to other companies in the same industry," he shared.

 Trước đó, vào ngày 5-1, anh Vũ Tiến Dũng (làm việc tại nghiệp đoàn Hokuriku Taigai) đã đến thành phố Nakanoto, tỉnh Ishikawa để trao tặng nhu yếu phẩm cho người Việt và những người bị ảnh hưởng từ trận động đất tại khu vực - Ảnh: NVCC